 2.1.2 Website

-While you are visiting our website www.tmleuven.be, it is possible that ‘cookies’ are being installed on your computer’s hard drive.
-A cookie is a text file that is being installed in the browser of your computer or mobile device by the server of a website at the moment you are visiting that website.
-Cookies can’t be used for people identification; a cookie is only able to identify a certain IP-address and accompanying PC.
+While you are visiting our website, it is possible that cookies are being installed on your computer’s hard drive.
+A cookie is a text file that is installed in the browser of your computer or mobile device by the server of a website at the moment you are visiting that website.
+Cookies can’t be used to identify people; a cookie is only able to identify a certain IP-address and accompanying PC.

 2.1.2.2 Google analytics

-This website uses Google Analytics, a web analysis service that is being offered by door Google Inc. (‘Google’).
-Google Analytics makes use of ‘cookies’ to help the website analysing how users make use of the site.
-The information on your use of the website (including your IP address), that is being generated by the cookie, is being transferred to Google and being stored by Google to servers in the United States.
-Google uses this information to keep track of how you are using the website, to generate reports on the website activities for website operators, and to offer other services regarding website activity and internet usage.
-Google is allowed to transfer this information to third parties if Google is legally obliged to do so, or if third parties process this information on behalf of Google.
+This website uses Google Analytics, a web analysis service offered by Google Inc. (‘Google’).
+Google Analytics uses cookies to help the website analyse how users visit the site.
+The information generated by cookies (including your IP address) is transferred to Google and stored by Google to servers in the United States.
+Google uses this information to keep track of how you use the website, to generate reports on website activities (for website operators), and to offer other services regarding website activity and internet usage.
+Google is allowed to transfer this information to third parties if they are legally obliged to do so, or if third parties process this information on behalf of Google.
 Google will not combine your IP address with other data possessed by Google.
-You can refuse the use of cookies by choosing the appropriate settings in your browser.
-Possibly you won’t be able to use this website in the best possible way.
-By using this website, you automatically give permission to let Google process the information, in the manner previously described and for the purposes previously indicated.
-For more information on Google Analytics, please consult the Google website:
+You can refuse the use of cookies by choosing the appropriate settings in your browser (but note that you won’t be able to use this website in the best possible way).
+By accessing this website, you automatically give permission to let Google process the information in the manner previously described and for the purposes previously indicated.
+For more information on Google Analytics, please consult their website.

 2.1.2.3 Subscriber list newsletter

-In order to keep you informed on our projects, we send an electronic newsletter to our subscriber list a few times a year.
-To this end, your email address and language preference will, after your explicit consent, be stored in our files on our server.
+To keep you informed on our projects, we send an electronic newsletter to our subscriber list a few times a year.
+Your email address and language preference will, after your explicit consent, be stored in our files on our server.
 Should you wish to do so, you can unsubscribe to the newsletter at any time.
-In that case, your e-mail address will be put on hold for newsletter purposes, but your e-mail address will remain passive in our database so that we will not write to you in the future asking you if you wish to receive the newsletter.
+In that case, your email address will be put on hold for newsletter purposes, but it will remain passive in our database, so that we will not write to you in the future asking you if you wish to receive the newsletter.

-2.2 Data being collected and/or processed in the context of specific projects
+2.2 Data collected and/or processed in the context of specific projects

 Previously collected data may also be further processed within the framework of scientific research on the basis of the GDPR.
-Wherever possible, the persons whose data are being processed will again be informed individually about what data is involved, for which purpose and on which basis, for how long, and whether the data will be shared with third parties.
+Wherever possible, the persons whose data are being processed will again be informed individually about what data is involved, for which purpose, on which basis, for how long, and whether the data will be shared with third parties.
 Otherwise, the relevant information will be made publicly available.
-The same applies if data previously collected is obtained via a third party.
+The same applies if previously collected data is obtained via a third party.

 2.3 Employee data